Blow Molding

 Spin Trimming

-Even walls are best achieved through rotational molding, where spin trimmers excel in handling materials such as PE+, LDPE, PVC, and HDPE.
+Even walls are best achieved through rotational molding considerations in some cases, where spin trimmers excel in handling materials such as PE, LDPE, PVC, and HDPE.
 It’s important to note that different materials have unique characteristics that influence the trimming process.
 Amorphous materials can be more challenging to cut compared to crystalline ones.
 Titanium blades are preferred over steel blades for trimming due to their superior durability and extended lifespan, ensuring consistent performance over time.

 Intermittent Extrusion